ChuyuHsu/Threes-MCTS/README.md

 Threes!
 AI with [Monte-Carlo Tree Search].
 This project is for [Taiwan 2048 Bot] competition.
-In this project, the threes! agent uses the monte-carlo tree search with UCT for the first trial.
+In this project, the threes! agent uses the monte-carlo tree search with UCT as the first trial.
 In the meantime, the other member is implementing a expeciminimax algorithm which has outperformed this MCTS algorithm.

 Under the time constriant, the number of simulation is way too small.